Maine Prostitution Laws

 G. Accepting or receiving, or agreeing to accept or receive, a pecuniary benefit pursuant to an agreement or understanding with any person, other than with a patron, whereby the person participates or the person is to participate in the proceeds of prostitution.

-1. A person is guilty of aggravated promotion of prostitution if he knowingly:
+1. A person is guilty of aggravated sex trafficking if the person knowingly:

 A. Promotes prostitution by compelling a person to enter into, engage in, or remain in prostitution; or